 The M.S. in Accountancy program focuses on broad-based accounting knowledge and provides students with the professional skills and competencies necessary to be a successful accountant in today's complex business environment.
 Courses in other business disciplines (economics, leadership) are integrated into the program to complement a professional accounting career.
 Students are taught by acknowledged experts in the field of accounting.
-The course materials will develop a cohesive understanding of the major technical, conceptual and practical issues in accounting while gaining an appreciation for the ethical and legal considerations of the accounting profession and of the professional judgment and independent attitude necessary to deal objectively with these considerations M.S. in Accountancy Program:
+The course materials will develop a cohesive understanding of the major technical, conceptual and practical issues in accounting while gaining an appreciation for the ethical and legal considerations of the accounting profession and of the professional judgment and independent attitude necessary to deal objectively with these considerations

+M.S. in Accountancy Program:

 Benedictine University's M.S. in Accountancy program is designed for working adults who have a business-related undergraduate degree but limited coursework or experience in accounting.
 The program's classes are ideal for those who seek flexibility in their course schedules and plan to register as either a full- or part-time student.
 Classes are conducted one evening per week per class on the main campus in Lisle starting at 6:30 p.m.

 4+1 M.S. in Accountancy Program:

 Well-qualified Benedictine University students who complete a B.B.A. or B.S. undergraduate degree may be eligible to complete the M.S. in Accountancy program with one additional year (four additional quarters) of full-time graduate study (12 quarter credit hours per quarter).
 Students in other majors are encouraged to discuss curricular options with the program director.
 The full-time 4+1 Program is developed specifically for recent college graduates.
 Admission to the program is not automatic and an application must be completed during the student's senior year of undergraduate coursework.

-Curriculum: The M.S. in Accountancy program requires 64 quarter credit hours of graduate coursework.
+The M.S. in Accountancy program requires 64 quarter credit hours of graduate coursework.
 A minimum of 32 quarter credit hours of graduate coursework must be completed at Benedictine University.
-The program consists of four major components: - 1.
-Managerial Process: four courses focused on management skills and knowledge necessary for those student seeking managerial positions in accounting - 2.
+The program consists of four major components:

+- 1. Managerial Process: four courses focused on management skills and knowledge necessary for those students seeking managerial positions in accounting - 2.
 Core (Foundation) Accounting Competency: five courses focused on U.S. accounting standards - 3.
 Advanced Accounting Topics: four courses focused on in-depth concepts, theories and issues in accounting - 4.
-Electives: students are required to choose three elective courses suited to their personal or professional interests Managerial Competency:
+Electives: students are required to choose three elective courses suited to their personal or professional interests

+Managerial Competency:
-MBA 5510 Economics (4)

-MBA 6520 Leadership and Business Ethics in the Global Environment (4)

-MGMT 6530 Organizational Behavior (4)

-MSA 6611 Managerial Economics (4)
+MBA 5510 Economics (4) MBA 6520 Leadership and Business Ethics in the Global Environment (4) MGMT 6530 Organizational Behavior (4) MSA 6611 Managerial Economics (4)

 Core/Foundation Accounting Competency:

-MSA 5504 Corporate Accounting Theory and Practice I (4) MSA 5513 Auditing Theory and Practice (4) MSA 5515 Advance Accounting (4)